arroygit/website_trial/_pages/openings.md

 ### Applications for PhD positions
 Prospective PhD candidates should apply through the IISc admissions process for the August (annual) and January (mid-year) intakes.
 Applications for these cycles typically open around March and September, respectively.
 All admissions at IISc are advertised at the [university website](https://admissions.iisc.ac.in/).
+More information can be found [here](https://www.cense.iisc.ac.in/for-prospective-students/).

 Students having external funding like INSPIRE, UGC NET(JRF) are encouraged to apply.